-Located just three miles off the Dalton Highway and near the boundary of Gates of the Arctic National Park and Preserve, Wiseman is a jumping-off point for properly equipped backpackers who want to trek into the park on foot.
+Located just three miles off the Dalton Highway and near the boundary of Gates of the Arctic National Park and Preserve, Wiseman is a jumping-off point for a wide range of backcountry adventures in the Arctic.

-Today less than two-dozen people live in Wiseman, a century-old mining town that enjoyed its heyday in the 1920s.
+Today, less than a dozen people live in Wiseman, a century-old mining town that enjoyed its heyday in the 1920s.
 Thirty cabins from the gold rush era are still used today, mostly by seasonal residents.
-It can get cold here in the winter; easily dropping to minus 70 degrees Fahrenheit.
+It can get cold here in the winter, easily dropping to minus 70 degrees Fahrenheit.

 Things to do

-Wiseman’s scenic settling along the Middle Fork of the Koyukuk River and against the backdrop of the Brooks Range give you a sense for its recreational options.
-Hiking, fishing, river rafting or float trips, bird watching and wildlife viewing are excellent in summer.
-In winter, cross-country skiing, snowshoeing, dog mushing and most notably, northern lights viewing, are excellent.
+Wiseman’s scenic settling along the Middle Fork of the Koyukuk River and against the backdrop of the Brooks Range give you a sense of its endless backcountry recreation opportunities.
+Hiking, fishing, river rafting, birding, and wildlife viewing are excellent in summer.
+In winter, cross-country skiing, snowshoeing, dog mushing, and northern lights viewing are excellent.

 Travel information is available at the Arctic Interagency Visitor Center in Coldfoot (907-678-5209).